What is Coding?

 Use a book

-If you prefer live instruction for your child, explore camp and tutoring options.
+If your child prefers live instruction, you can explore camp and tutoring options.
 Some schools offer opportunities for elementary and middle-schoolers to learn to code through in-class instruction or after-school coding classes.

 - Schools - Take advantage of your school's coding programs.
 It's a great way to get kids involved in computer science and STEM (Science, Technology, Engineering, and Mathematics) at a young age.

-- Camps - Participate in a summer camp such as IDTech, Camp Galileo, or a Tynker CodeMaker Camp.
+- Camps - Participate in a summer camp such as IDTech or Camp Galileo.

 - Tutoring Services - Hire a personal tutor from services such as Wyzant or Juni Learning.

-Tynker also has live online classes to accelerate your child’s progress from a beginner to an advanced level coder.
+Again, Tynker's sister company, BYJU'S FutureSchool, offers live online coding classes that will accelerate your child's progress from a beginner to an advanced level coder.

 Kids can learn computing concepts without a computer or tablet.
 Hands-on activities using crayons, playing cards, and board games are excellent options to teach coding to kids.